-The Tennessee Department of Agriculture is closely monitoring the COVID-19 situation following Governor Bill Lee’s State of Emergency declaration.
-We take the health of citizens and our staff very seriously and are following best practices to prevent further spread of the virus.
+The Tennessee Department of Agriculture continues to closely monitor the COVID-19 situation following Governor Bill Lee’s State of Emergency declaration.
+We take the health of citizens and our staff very seriously and are following best practices to slow the spread of the virus.

 We remain committed to protecting food safety, product quality, and fair commerce.
-Our department’s services will continue as usual, unless otherwise stated.
-TDA public events are canceled through April 24.
-Meetings with the option for electronic participation (conference call, video conferencing, etc.) are expected to take place.
-Please contact the meeting organizer to confirm.
+Our department’s services continue unless otherwise stated.
+Meetings with the option for electronic participation (conference call, video conferencing, etc.) are preferred.
+Please contact the meeting organizer to confirm details.

 The latest information on the COVID-19 outbreak in Tennessee is available online at www.tn.gov/health/cedep/ncov.html.

 Under Governor Bill Lee’s Executive Order 22, agriculture is deemed an essential service.

 Executive Order 22 adopts, in part, guidance from the U.S. Department of Homeland Security to identify essential critical infrastructure, such as agriculture and agribusiness.
 Please refer to the Executive Order to determine if your businesses is deemed essential.

 Even though a business may be considered essential, it doesn’t exempt them from following recommended health guidelines for their employees or customers, and the Governor’s Executive Order doesn’t necessary supplant local orders.